ifshuaishuai/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Precision-Modes.md

 ## Using Precision Modes
 ### Graph Precision
-Using the drop down menu in the top right corner of the [Shader Graph Window](Shader-Graph-Window.md), the precision for the entire graph can be set to `float`, `half`, or `real`.
+Using the drop down menu in the top left corner of the [Shader Graph Window](Shader-Graph-Window.md), the precision for the entire graph can be set to `float`, `half`, or `real`.
 By default, new nodes created will use the precision set in this drop down menu.

 ### Node Precision
 Each node can set its own precision using the gear icon menu.
 The precision type will cast itself up or down as data flows through the graph based on the precision set on each node.